bottkars/labbuildr/docs/appendix/networker_isilon.md

 ### kudo´s for alex gaiswinkler for the MPSS and fast incrementals Setup doku
 this is a installation faststart for networker champions using newtorker, isilon and MPSS the installation allows to be in Corporate Network / VPN ! ( but is faster without :-) )

+Assumptions:
+ - using Windows10 ( EMC Image or native)
+ - have VMware 12 installed
+( you may wan´t to review http://labbuildr.readthedocs.io/en/master/student_guide/ if new to labbuildr)
 ## check vmware installed with proper vmnet !!
 make sure you have vmnet2 set to 192.168.2.0 and connect a host virtual adapter to it !

 ![image](https://user-images.githubusercontent.com/8255007/28767140-d3321752-75d2-11e7-91b8-d95dd13e2b61.png)

-## install and customize labbuildr
+## install and customize labbuildr if not already done

 <script src="https://gist.github.com/bottkars/822916c35f032794997ec587d1db6e72.js"></script>

 ## install latest isilon
+this will download the latest isilon from www.emc.com and build a standard master from the ova

 ```Powershell
 #force download of latest isilon